AnouK271/AnouK271/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... anousha.k271@gmail.com
 - 😄 Pronouns: ...
 She/Her
-- ⚡ Fun fact: ...I only recently started leaning to code, so most of my projects are basics.
+- ⚡ Fun fact: ...I'm still a beginner, so most of my projects are basics.
 But I'm currently working on a larger project that I hope to add on here when I'm done.

 <!---
 AnouK271/AnouK271 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.